-The 2018 winner of the Sohlberg prize – the most prestigious Nordic Prize in Gerontology is Professor Taina Rantanen!
+The 2018 winner of the Nordic Gerontology Prize (the Sohlberg Prize) is Professor Taina Rantanen!

 Since 2005 Professor Taina Rantanen has been the full Professor of Gerontology and Public Health at the University of Jyväskylä, Finland.
 She is one of the leading scientists in the field of gerontology, nationally, in the Nordic region, as well as internationally.
 In 2016, she received an ERC advanced grant of over 2 milj. euros from the European Research Council to a study “Active Ageing – Resilience and External Support as Modifiers of the Disablement Process”.

 Active aging is a widely endorsed policy goal, which Professor Rantanen defined in a quantifiable way at the individual level as a striving for activities as per one’s goals, abilities and opportunities.
 Professor Rantanen has a wide global network and has previously been employed by the National Institute on Aging in the United States and the World Health Organization.
 She holds several expert positions in the academia and in the boards of prestigious scientific journals.
 She has received a number of honors for her contribution to the ageing research, science information recognition and promoting international research collaboration.